 It is What We are Taught

 Besides books, we are also taught other networking strategies, like a networking “system” to generate referrals for us.
-For example, one interview I listened to was an “expert” explaining about his referral process which was in effect these “rings” or “groups” of people we spend time with to generate referrals.
+For example, one podcast interview I listened to was an “expert” explaining about his referral process which was in effect these “rings” or “groups” of people to spend time with to generate referrals.
 His strategy was to have as many rings or groups as possible and work with them weekly and monthly to send referrals.
-There was how to spend the time within the rings and the immense amount of follow up.
+There were instruction on how to spend time with the rings and the immense amount of specific follow up.
 I was so exhausted and stressed just listening to him that I can only imagine how others must feel when they hear that advice and they don’t know there is another way.

 It is What We See in Our Professional Community

 There are many networking and leads groups disguised as referral groups.
 Groups tout “receive referrals” as part of their value proposition so when we look at options for how to receive referrals…we see groups advertising about referrals and we make the connection that we need to spend time in these groups to generate referrals.
 But some of these groups meet weekly.
 That’s a lot of time.